sullivbx/sccgameaudio.club/content/index.md

 ---
-title: Hello!
+title: Hello Cool person!
 ---

-### Welcome to the Shoreline Game Audio Club!
+### Welcome to the Shoreline Game Audio Clubs!
 ---

-##### We're audio students who want to build sustainable and fulfilling careers in the interactive media industry.
+We're audio students who want to build sustainable and fulfilling careers in the interactive media industry.
 Hello again!